-Hi, I'm Jill, Chief Safety Officer with Vivid Learning Systems.
+Hi, I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector and I'm here to help you identify and correct workplace hazards.

 For this series, we are at the beautiful Monterey Bay Aquarium to show you that no matter where you work, safety training is for everyone.

 Do you have any confined spaces in your work environment?
 First, let's talk about what a confined space is.
 A confined space is an area that an employee can enter with either all or part of their body but it's not intended for continuous human occupancy and it has limited means for entry and exit.
 Some confined spaces can include things like tanks, vessels, silos, storage bins, hoppers, vaults, pits like the one that I'm standing next to, now, sewers, tunnels, ductwork, and even equipment housing.